-If you ask most coffee drinkers why they drink coffee, they will tell you they need it to start their day or to simply get through it.
+If you ask most coffee drinkers why they drink coffee, they will tell you they need it to start their day or get through it.

 What we really want to know is why coffee is necessary?

-Perhaps they meet with co-workers before going to work or ease the morning struggle by having a chat with a stranger in line.
-A lot of people work third shift or early mornings, and the extra boost of caffeine in coffee can help them stay awake and focused.
+Perhaps they meet with co-workers before working or easing the morning struggle by having a chat with a stranger in line.
+Many people work the third shift or early mornings, and the extra boost of caffeine in coffee can help them stay awake and focused.